harshithva/hotelstack/README.md

-# Hotelstack - Hotel Management system
+# Hotelstack - Hotel Management system (Open Source)

 Hotelstack is a Complete Hotel Room Booking system comes with a unique, gorgeous, Cross Browser optimized Website.
 Its not only a Hotel Website, Its a complete reservation system.
 Unique Looks, Easy to room reservation, Gallery, Announcement, Promotion Video, Virtual tours – All you need are included.